gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

-She was developing a formal system as radical, in its way, as Schoenberg's twelve-tone technique — a complete rethinking of what the poem is and what it can do.
+She was developing a formal system as radical, in its way, as Schoenberg's twelve-tone technique, a complete rethinking of what the poem is and what it can do.

-American literary culture of the 1860s wanted poems that worked — that rhymed, that scanned, that said their thing clearly and moved on.
+American literary culture of the 1860s wanted poems that worked, that rhymed, that scanned, that said their thing clearly and moved on.